 Salem police arrest suspect in car thefts, break-ins

 Nov.
-10—SALEM, N.H. — A Haverhill man is facing charges in connection to a string of local car break-ins and thefts.
+11—SALEM, N.H. — A Haverhill man is facing charges in connection to a string of local car break-ins and thefts.

 The man has since been identified by authorities as Joshua Cloutman, 29, and charged with receiving stolen property, loitering and prowling, and three counts of theft.